-What are Jellied Eels?
+What Are Jellied Eels?

 Jellied eels is a concept which was developed and rapidly grew in the East End of London in the late 18th and early 19th centuries.
 The eels used were silver, freshwater eels, taken largely from the River Thames.
 They were boiled in water and spices before being chopped up and potted.
 The natural collagen in the eels emulated gelatin, causing the poaching liquor subsequently poured over them to set like jelly.

-The freshwater eel population in Britain as a whole has diminished drastically in recent years so this recipe sees the silver eels replaced with the saltwater eel that is conger eel.
+The freshwater eel population in Britain as a whole has diminished drastically in recent years, so this recipe sees the silver eels replaced with the saltwater eel that is conger eel.
 The recipe has also been amended particularly to separate all bones and skin from the eel flesh before the meat only is subsequently jellied.

 Conger eels can grow up to 12 feet in length and weigh upwards of 300 pounds.
 Big eels like this, however, would not be suitable for eating as the flesh would be far too tough.
-If taking a conger eel for the pot when fishing, you would only want to consider a smaller eel (sometimes called strap conger eel), ensuring they are more than 36 inches (91cm) in length to comply with current minimum catch size regulations.
+If taking a conger eel for the pot when fishing, you would only want to consider a smaller eel (sometimes called strap conger eel), ensuring they are more than 36 inches (91 centimetres) in length to comply with current minimum catch size regulations.
 The eel portion used in the recipes on this page was around nine inches in length.

-How to Prepare Conger Eel for PoachingClick thumbnail to view full-size
+How to Prepare Conger Eel for Poaching

 Conger eels do not have scales which would require removal prior to cooking as do many types of fish.
 This eel portion had also already been gutted.
 All that remained to be removed therefore were the dorsal (top) and anal (bottom) fins.
-This is best done with a pair of heavy duty kitchen scissors.
+This is best done with a pair of heavy-duty kitchen scissors.

 Wash the eel and chop it in to steaks around an inch and a half thick.
 This makes for even cooking.
 You will find there is still some blood in the flesh so the easiest way to get rid of this is to blanche the conger portions in heavily salted water.
 Bring a pot of water (containing a couple of tablespoons of salt and deep enough to contain the eel portions) up to a boil.
 Carefully add the eel portions and simmer as gently as possible for a couple of minutes only.